 Each cable is assumed here to have only one fibre.

-In some cases particularly with Raman amplifiers the amplifier pig tail may be spliced directly to the fiber.
+In some cases, particularly with Raman amplifiers the amplifier pig tail may be spliced directly to the fiber.
 The model will assume a connector even in the case of direct splicing.

 This assumes dual fibre working.
 In a single fibre working case there would be a single pin.